byrnecode/phonebook/README.md

 - Phone numbers need to be validated and fixed to E164 format using google-libphonenumber package.

-- All the data needs to be stored in Vuex storage and it needs to be persistent (should not go away with refresh).
+- All the data needs to be stored in Pinia storage and it needs to be persistent (should not go away with refresh).

 - The page should not refresh while you are adding a contact.